 During this time, Harlan’s bachelor uncle retired from sheep herding near Hay, Washington, and moved into the Angeleno household to cook and clean and run the house while Harlan’s mom was away.
 Uncle made huge tubs of tapioca, and they watched “Gorgeous George” on Friday night wrestling, and the bachelors found a rhythm to life which suited them.
 When Harlan’s mom died three years later, his dad requested an autopsy, unusual for the times, an act which helped close the mystery of her strange behaviors as doctors discovered a large glioma tumor the size of a goose egg lodged deep in her brain.
 While sad to uncover the underlying cause, bringing closure to this chapter was an important step for the family.

-Although famously said by Churchill in a different context, Harlan views life as a riddle, wrapped in a mystery, inside an enigma.
+Although famously said by Churchill in a different context, Harlan viewed life as a riddle, wrapped in a mystery, inside an enigma.
 He has enjoyed the ride, the highs and the lows, and everything in between.
-Living in his ‘man cave’ on the farm with his huge TV and his remote control, eating and drinking well, and entertaining visitors who come to call, Poppy says, “any day on this side of the grass is a good one.”
-We could all learn a thing or two from Poppy as to how to go with the flow…
+Living in his ‘man cave’ on the farm with his huge TV and his remote control, eating and drinking well, and entertaining visitors who come to call, Poppy used to say, “any day on this side of the grass is a good one.”
+We could all learn a thing or two from Poppy as to how to go with the flow… Rest in peace, dear Poppy!
+Your pasta sauce and the memory of your wit and wisdom will live on.

 As the authorized spokeschicken for the Willapa Bay Heritage Farm (we’ll call it “WBHF” or “The Farm”, for short) and for all us chickens, welcome to our website and the Chicken Chronicles!